The Notebook: Home media

 The Notebook was released on VHS and DVD on February 8, 2005, and Blu-ray on May 4, 2010.
 By February 2010, the film had sold over 11 million copies on DVD.

 In February 2019, subscribers to the UK version of Netflix reported that the version of the film on the streaming service had an alternate ending, which substituted a more light-hearted conclusion than the emotional end of the original release.
 Netflix responded that this alternate version of the film had been supplied to them in error, and soon replaced it with the original version.

 Television series

 On August 11, 2015, it was reported that a television series was in development by The CW.
 The series was to follow Noah and Allie's courtship following the events of the film, and in a post-WWII world.
-As of December 2023, no further news has been revealed.
+On 2024, it was revealed by the director that the tv show has been cancelled.

 Stage musical

 On January 3, 2019, Ingrid Michaelson announced she would be writing the music and lyrics for a musical adaption of The Notebook with a book by Bekah Brunstetter.
 Sparks will also be involved as a producer alongside Kevin McCollum and Kurt Deutsch.

 The production was initially slated for fall 2020 but was delayed by the COVID-19 pandemic.
 Michaelson and Brunstetter used the additional time to hold online previews and tweak their work.

 The musical opened on September 6, 2022, at the Chicago Shakespeare Theatre and received generally positive reviews.
 Stephen Oxman of the Chicago Sun-Times said, "I simply was not expecting to fall in love with 'The Notebook,'...
 But I have."
 Adding, "It’s a significant leap in artistic quality over its sources, which it respects, while also providing a clear, resonant, and unique voice of its own."
 Jonathan Abarbanel of Theater Mania noted what while the musical used the novel for its basis rather than the film, he noted that Michaelson and Brunstetter shifted the time period twenty years to begin in the late 1960s causing Noah to leave for the Vietnam War rather than World War II.
 The production closed on October 30, 2022.

 In August 2023, it was announced that the show would open on Broadway in the spring of 2024 at the Gerald Schoenfeld Theatre.
 The show opened on March 14, with a cast that included Maryann Plunkett as Older Allie, Dorian Harewood as Older Noah, Joy Woods as Middle Allie, Ryan Vasquez as Middle Noah, Jordan Tyson as Younger Allie, and John Cardoza as Younger Noah.